Flow of a submission

 The flow of an incoming submission is as follows.

-- The first available judgehost compiles, runs and checks the submission.
+The first available judgehost compiles, runs and checks the submission.
 The outcome and outputs are stored as a judging of this submission.
-Note that judgehosts may be restricted to certain contests, languages and problems, so that it can be the case that a judgehost is available, but not judging an available submission.
+If parallel judging is enabled, multiple judgehosts may pick up and work on the same submission (if there is no queue of pending submissions).

 verification_requiredon the configuration settings admin page.